thehenchnerd

 How to Incorporate Workout Variety Effectively

-If you want to reap the workout variation benefits without falling for the muscle confusion myth, try:
+If you want to reap the workout variation benefits without falling for the muscle confusion myth and bro science, try:

 1. Planned variation in exercise selection (e.g., switching from barbell to dumbbell exercises every few weeks)